kennyLtv/SM-MM-Updater/README.md

 # Source Mod and Meta Mod Updater

 # Requirements
-## This script requires WGET & cURL ##
+ This script requires WGET & cURL

+# Usage
+I have written this with the intent of using it on Centos 7 it has not been tested on anyother OS

 To use this script edit DIRS with the correct paths.
 Please note that these need to be full paths like $HOME/s1

-I have written this with the intent of using it on Centos 7 it has not been tested on anyother OS